wbiker/rules_dotnet/README.md

 The `csharp_repositories` rule fetches external dependencies, namely the mono repository, the nuget binary, and the nunit binary.
-Setting `use_local_mono` to `True` will use your installed mono framework instead of downloading one.
+Setting the environment variable `RULES_DOTNET_USE_LOCAL_MONO=1` or the rule argument `use_local_mono` to `True` will use your installed mono framework instead of downloading one.
 If you are on OS X you can set `use_local_mono` to `False` and mono will be downloaded for you by bazel.

 Support for downloading mono on Linux is coming soon.

 ## Examples